erikg/WoWStatTracker/doc/user_guide.md

 Import character data from the WoWStatTracker addon:

 - **File > Import from WoW Addon**: Imports from WoWStatTracker addon SavedVariables
+- **File > Set WoW Location...**: Manually set the WoW installation folder

+On first import, the app will auto-detect the WoW installation path.
+If detection fails, you'll be prompted to select the folder containing your WoW installation (the folder with `_retail_` inside).

 ### Weekly Reset